wharton9/windows-performance-monitor/README.md

 # windows-performance-monitor
-This PS script is for capturing windows 10/11 CPU&GPU usage and network speed,can run the script with parameters interval and how long wanna run. for example:
+This PS script is for capturing windows 10/11 CPU&GPU usage and network speed then report max and average values,can run the script with parameters interval and how long wanna run. for example:

 perfrep2.ps1 2 5